bradbell/rustad/readme.md

 optimizing the operation sequence.
 For example: multiplication by the constants zero and one and addition by zero does not need to be recorded.
+This optimization should use less memory and be faster than CppAD's optimization because it does not re-tape the operation sequence.

 ## Goals Before Stable API